What Is Market Cap?

 On the other hand, if you prefer to make long-term, low risk investments, then large caps are likely to be more suitable.
 However, it is important to look beyond market capitalisation and delve deeply into the fundamentals of a company and its current share price before deciding whether or not it is a worthwhile investment.

-In neither case will market cap on its own give you the complete answers you are looking for.
+In neither case will market cap on its own give you all the answers you are looking for.

-If this article has made you feel inspired to start investing or trading, you might be interested to know that with Admiral Markets, you can trade single stocks of the world's largest companies, at competitive trading terms!
+If this article has made you feel inspired to start investing or trading, you might be interested to know that with the Invest.MT5 account from Admirals, you can buy shares and ETFs from 15 of the largest stock exchanges in the world!
+Other benefits include:

 This material does not contain and should not be construed as containing investment advice, investment recommendations, an offer of or solicitation for any transactions in financial instruments.
 Please note that such trading analysis is not a reliable indicator for any current or future performance, as circumstances may change over time.
 Before making any investment decisions, you should seek advice from independent financial advisors to ensure you understand the risks.